krimlabs/krimlabs.com/content/posts/clojure-core-async-to-sustain-12k.md

 # Going forward
 We are working to continue our efforts and have decided to focus all attention on a community of 500 families.

-We are also working with two other NGOs that deal with metal health issues to streamline their efforts using our processes.
+We are also working with two other NGOs that deal with mental health issues to streamline their efforts using our processes.

 ---
 Feel free to send any questions, or thoughts on this article on twitter @shivek_khurana.